vagudza/code-review-task/README.md

 # code-review-task
 Junior golang dev task: make a code review
-https://goplay.space/#hMh2XyixXRC,23 (if not exists, see https://github.com/vitalg93/code-review-task/blob/main/main.go)

 Carefully read the code and figure out how it works, understand what errors and flaws there are in it, think again and find comments that I did not find at the previous stage.
 Additionally, a corrected working code of the service has been added, which receives `JSON` containing books by the specified author at the URL `localhost:8080/books/{author}`.
 Books are loaded from the postgreSQL database